Redirect Map Bloated to Thousands of Lines, Slowing Builds

 • Annotate every rule with # added: YYYY-MM-DD reason: so future-you knows whether to delete it.

-• Quarterly job: drop any rule older than 12 months with zero impressions, zero clicks, zero inlinks, zero backlinks.
+• Quarterly job: drop any rule older than 12 months with zero impressions, zero clicks, zero inlinks, and zero backlinks.

 FAQ